Skip to content

 EnabledWhenConfiguredActive when config section existsgitlab, github

-EnabledByDefaultActive unless enabled: falsesummary
+EnabledByDefaultActive unless enabled: falsesummary, diskblob, inmemcache

-EnabledExplicitlyRequires explicit opt-incost, policy, update
+EnabledExplicitlyRequires explicit opt-incost, policy, tfupdate

 Lifecycle